 - Wall-mounted heaters

 - Fluorescent tube-style light fixtures

 - Baseboard heaters

 Many permanently installed appliances, such as kitchen vent hoods, dishwashers, and hot water heaters also don't require junction boxes.
-In many of these cases, if the cables serving the units will be exposed or run outside of a wall, ceiling, or floor cavity, the exposed portion of the cable must be a metal armored cable (or wiring run inside flexible metal conduit) rather than standard non-metallic (NM) cable.
+With these devices, if the electrical wires will be exposed or run outside of a wall, ceiling, or floor cavity, the wires must be contained inside metal armored cable rather than in standard non-metallic (NM) cable.

 Make Sure Cables Are Clamped